karaMuha/go-movie/README.md

 ## Differences to the books code
 Even though I followed the authors example project there are some major differences between the authors code and mine:
-- the author uses the classic N-tier application design while I implemented the domain-centric architecture as described in my [go-social repository](https://github.com/karaMuha/go-social)
+- the books example uses the classic N-tier application design while I implemented the domain-centric architecture as described in my [go-social repository](https://github.com/karaMuha/go-social)
 - I used testcontainers to test against real databases while the author uses mocks and in-memory solutions
 - I integrated Kafka into the systems architecture while the author provides an example that is just in parts integrated to the actual project
+- the books example saves each individual rating and calculates the average rating for a movie on each get request.
+I followed the CQRS principle by implementing a read and a write table.
+On each rating submission the rating is saved in the write table and the calculated average rating for that movie is updated in the read movie.
+This leads to a performance increase because the average rating does not have to be calculated on each get request.

 ## How to run the app